RahimaKhanam/diceRoller_Android_Java/README.md

 For building a Dice roller we need the understanding of generating a random number.
 This is actually pretty cool stuff, and we can even use it to pick a random color, flipping a coin, or throwing virtual dice, etc. It's useful for people who can’t make decisions.
 It’s a rather simple project, with very simple logic.

-I have made this project on Android Studio referring https://www.geeksforgeeks.org/how-to-build-a-dice-game-in-android/.

 ### This is how the UI of the App looks like: